My Muharram in Hyderabad Pictures

 There were many volunteers outside to pierce knives on kids and ladies who wanted to pay their obeisance.

-After the ritual proper medication was applied.
+After the ritual proper medication is applied to the wounds.

 The devotees have devised all sorts of instruments to inflict pain on themselves.